dulsara/citylist-front/README.md

 Open [http://localhost:8081](http://localhost:8081) to view it in the browser.

-The page will reload if you make edits.
+The page will reload if you make edit and save files